-Best practice for joint sole agencies
+Best practice for joint sole agreements

 You must give the vendor a copy of the New Zealand Residential Property Agency Agreement Guide (by email or a printed copy).

-You will also need to state in writing to the client, the conjunctional arrangements between the agencies at the time the listing agreement is signed to help avoid any misunderstanding.
+You will also need to state in writing to the client, the arrangements between the agencies at the time the listing agreement is signed to help avoid any misunderstanding.
 The arrangements are to include:

 - who receives what commission and on what basis

 - open home times and management